 There are currently two pieces of legislation making their way through Parliament that could conflict with the HE FOS Bill - the British Bill of Rights Bill and the Online Safety Bill.
-We are aware that the timing and prioritisation of these Bills has changed in the context of the new government and since the HE FOS Bill was introduced.
+We are aware that the timing and prioritisation of these Bills has changed since the HE FOS Bill was introduced.
 If the two Bills were to remain or return, albeit in different forms, our concerns would be on the following.